szze/SpecFlowPlus-Resources/SpecFlow.Plus.License-Commands.md

 ## help

-This command displays the help information for a command.
+This command displays the help information, either for a specific command, or for all available commands.

 ### Syntax

 `specflow-plus-license help <command>`

 The command is optional; if no command is specified, the help information for all commands is displayed.